-Does the company display product information on the Yes.
-Product information including its sourcing and processing product label, over and above what is mandated as per local is provided either as declaration or in product story.
+1 What percentage of customer complaints/consumer cases are pending as on the end of financial year.
+2.93% of the total customer complaints receive through Customer care were pending at the end of financial year.
+During the year under review 4 Consumer Cases were received, which were pending at the end of financial year.
+2 Yes.
+Product information including its sourcing and processing is provided either as declaration or in product story.
 Ingredient percentages in case of flavours and quantity in case of teabags are declared on the packs wherever it is relevant.
 Environment management information like guidelines for plastic disposal, recyclability information, Tidyman logo for clean environment, resin information to enable identification of recycling stream are also given on the packs for information to the consumers.

-Is there any case filed by any stakeholder against the None company regarding unfair trade practices, irresponsible advertising and/or anti-competitive behaviour during the last five years and pending as on end of financial year.
+3 Is there any case filed by any stakeholder against the company regarding unfair trade practices, irresponsible advertising and/or anti-competitive behaviour during the last five years and pending as on end of financial year.
 If so, provide details thereof, in about 50 words or so.

-Did your company carry out any consumer survey/ consumer Yes.
-Consumer and Customer satisfaction survey is carried out by satisfaction trends?

-the Company every year.
+4 Did your company carry out any consumer survey/ consumer satisfaction trends?
+Yes.
+Consumer and Customer satisfaction survey is carried out by the Company every year.
 Consumer surveys help to understand behaviours and opinions on product usage, product acceptance, and building a future portfolio.
 Customer satisfaction is carried out periodically to track loyalty and understand what parameters drive it.
 The Company conducts consumer research to understand consumer response to our marketing communication and creation of new product offering.